tetra-framework/tetra/docs/form-components.md

 !!! note
     <p>Tetra does not encourage using `<form>` tags and form submits for each input element.
 You don't need form tags at all.
-    Best practice would be to only use `<form>` tags only if you actually build a form.
+    Best practice would be to only use `<form>` tags only if you actually build a *form*.
 If you just need an e.g. input field which acts as a search field and triggers a component refresh, don't use a `<form>` tag.
     </p>
     <p>What is meant with "Form support" is [Django forms](https://docs.djangoproject.com/en/5.0/topics/forms/)</p

 The FormComponent is easy to use.
-First, create a normal Django form (Form, ModelForm, etc.):
+First, create a normal Django form (Form, ModelForm, etc.), and a FormComponent that uses that form:

 ```python
 # components/default.py